Vastyen/time-stamp/README.md

 # Dark Mode

-When you press the sun, the site activate the dark mode.
+When you press the moon, the site activate the dark mode.

 # Multi-Lenguage

-When you press the flag, the site changes the lenguage.
+When you press the language, the site changes the language.

-**Available lenguages:**
+**Available languages:**

 - English
 - Spanish